Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 Although some shooters use the terms “caliber” and “cartridge” interchangeably, the words refer to vastly different things.

-“Caliber” is literally the diameter of a projectile (or the barrel of a firearm that the projectile travels through), and is generally measured in fractions of an inch.
-The word “cartridge” refers to an entire unit of ammunition - bullet, casing, powder, and primer.
+“Caliber” is the diameter of a projectile (or the barrel of a firearm that the projectile travels through), and is generally measured in fractions of an inch.
+The word “cartridge” refers to an entire unit of ammunition: bullet, case, powder, and primer.
+For a visual size comparison of common rounds, see our rifle caliber chart.

-In this article, we'll be discussing the best cartridge for hunting deer.
+In this article we'll be discusse best cartridges for hunting deer.
+Some share the same caliber.
+Others have unique calibers.

 .308 Winchester: Best All-Around Whitetail Deer Cartridge

-Although it’s impossible to crown a single cartridge as king of the deer droppers, this cartridge comes awfully close.
+Although it’s impossible to crown a single cartridge as king of the deer droppers, the one comes awfully close.
 We have a long list of reasons we love the .308 Winchester for deer hunting.

 There are also a ton of big game-specific loads on the market today.
-Modern .308 Winchester ammo features classic soft point, ballistic tip, monolithic, bonded bullets, and more.
+Modern .308 Winchester ammo features soft point, polymer tip (including Ballistic Tip), monolithic, bonded, and many other types of bullets.

-.308 loads also feature projectiles in a wide range of weight classes, from lightweight options to deep-driving heavy bullet weights.
+.308 loads also feature projectiles in a wide range of weight classes, from lightweight options to deep-driving heavyweights.

 The .308 Win offers perhaps the best rifle selection on the market today.
-There are literally hundreds of hunting rifles chambered for this popular deer cartridge being rolled off assembly lines every day.
+Hundreds of hunting rifles chambered for this popular deer cartridge roll off assembly lines every day.
 Hunters can choose from traditional bolt-action rifles to semi-auto AR-10 modern sporting rifles.
 The possibilities are nearly endless.

-If you need to shoot at longer ranges, the .308 Winchester has a well-earned reputation for precision.
+If you need to shoot at longer ranges, then you'll discover the .308 Winchester's reputation for precision is well deserved.
 I’ve also seen this cartridge drop deer at 40 yards in thick woods without breaking a sweat.
-When it comes to slaying whitetails, the .308 Win is as close as it gets to a jack-of-all-trades.
+When it comes to slaying whitetails, the .308 Win is as close as it gets to a jack of all trades.

 .243 Winchester

-Many serious, life-long deer hunters were introduced to the sport with a rifle chambered in .243 Winchester.
-While the .243 is a mild-shooting cartridge perfect for small shooters, this cartridge shouldn’t be limited to young hunters.
-Its mild recoil certainly makes the .243 an attractive option for women and young hunters.
-However, this cartridge has plenty to offer deer hunters of every shape, size, and experience level.
+Many life-long deer hunters were introduced to the sport with a rifle chambered in .243 Winchester.
+The .243 is a mild-recoiling cartridge.
+Its gentle kick suits it especially well for women and young hunters, yet it truly has something to offer to deer hunters of all shapes, sizes, and experience levels.

 Some states require hunters to use cartridges with a minimum bullet diameter of .243 inches.
-Although the .243 is on the low end of the caliber spectrum, it shouldn’t lose respect as a deer cartridge.
+Although the .243 is on the low end of the acceptable caliber spectrum, it still deserves respect as a deer cartridge.
 While critics often claim it “isn’t enough gun” for whitetails, the number of deer that have fallen to this cartridge proves otherwise.

-The .243 Win pushes relatively lightweight bullets with a muzzle velocity that exceeds 3000 fps.
-That speed produces a flat trajectory and helps projectiles buck the wind, both of which enhance this cartridge’s long-range precision.
+The .243 Win pushes relatively lightweight bullets to muzzle velocities that exceed 3,000 fps.
+That speed produces a flat trajectory and helps projectiles buck the wind – both driving factors behind the cartridge’s long-range precision.

 The .243 Win is also a highly versatile cartridge.
-If you need to shoot antelope, wild hogs, coyotes, or varmints in addition to whitetails, this little cartridge has the capacity to get the job done.
+If you want to hunt antelope, wild hogs, coyotes, or varmints in addition to whitetails, this little cartridge will get the job done.

-Modern advancements in bullet technology have certainly helped level the playing field for small caliber cartridges like the .243 Win.
-However, you’ll still want to pick a load with controlled expansion projectiles.
+Modern advancements in bullet technology have helped level the playing field for small caliber cartridges like the .243 Win.
+So long as you pick ammo loaded with controlled expansion projectiles, you'll set yourself up for success.

 6.5 Creedmoor